 A pannus stomach or abdominal pannus is when excess skin and fat begin to hang down from the abdomen.
-It can occur following pregnancy or weight changes and can cause emotional distress.
+It can occur following pregnancy or weight changes.
+Various steps can help ease discomfort.

 When skin and fat around the abdomen hang down, it can resemble an apron.
 As a result, some people refer to a pannus stomach as an “apron belly” or “mother’s apron.”

 This article reviews what a pannus stomach is, what causes it, treatment options, and more.

 Pannus stomach occurs when extra skin and fat deposits hang from the stomach or belly area on the abdomen.

 It sometimes occurs after pregnancy or weight changes.
 The excess tissue from a previous body shape can hang down, varying in length and size.

 The condition can cause a person to have emotional distress.
 While some people may feel uncomfortable with the appearance of a pannus stomach, it is possible to reduce or remove it with surgery.

 Pannus stomach develops when an excess of skin hangs down from the abdomen.

 - Pregnancy: After the delivery of a baby, the extra skin necessary to accommodate the pregnancy can hang down, causing a pannus stomach.
 This is why some people refer to the condition as “mother’s apron.”